 💟 DEVOTION (or Amō and the frenzy)

 The pages go by and the story reveals how our main characters are not in love, at least not in a conventional way.
-My interest was immediately captivated.
-I am very interested in depictions of love that tackle longing, unrequitedness, confusion and generally speaking, raw emotions, so this was very up my alley.
+Thus, my interest was immediately captivated.
+I am very curious about depictions of love that tackle longing, unrequitedness, confusion and generally speaking, raw emotions, so this was very up my alley.
+Though, have no fear!
 This BL has a happy ending; I am not subjecting you to a tragedy.
 Nobody is getting hurt－ not emotionally, at least!

-The two men seem to be intrinsically attracted to each other, like planets stuck in a doomed orbit, both having a hard time realising their feelings.
-Amō's eyes look at Josè's body like his life or just his sanity depended on him just...
+The two men seem to be intrinsically attracted to each other, like planets stuck in a doomed orbit, both having a hard time realising their shared feelings.
+Amō's eyes look at Josè's body like his life or just his sanity depended on him by just...
 Existing.
-I would call this devotion, quoting the bookbinder the volume comes with, 「ジョゼはおれの神様だった。」"Josè was my god".
+I would call it devotion, quoting the bookbinder the volume comes with, 「ジョゼはおれの神様だった。」"Josè was my god".

 |Page 22 and 23|

-Amō, by the end of our reading, feels guilty for his obsession with Josè: as an artist myself, I know how odd it could feel to show someone you admire or love a piece of your works where you have obsessively scribbled and painted them.
-Not everyone is strong enough to witness their judgment, whatever it might be.
+Amō, by the end of our reading, feels guilty for his obsession with Josè: as an artist myself, I know how odd it could feel to show someone you admire or love a piece where you had obsessively scribbled or painted them.
+Not everyone is able to deal with their person being judged, whatever that might be.
 In Amō's case, the dread of disappointing Josè would be too much, so he forbids the other man to enter his study.
 Josè has never seen a drawing of himself.